marked42/learning-notes/html/html.md

 Block elemets are inside a block box, inline elements are inside inline box.
 CSS `display` property can be used to change default behaviour.

-HTML5 replace this binary distinction with more complext content categories.
+HTML5 replace this binary distinction with more complex content categories.
 Block level elements roughly corresponds to flow content, inline elements corresponds to phasing content.

 ![HTML Content Categories](./html_content_categories.png)